SchedMD/slurm/CHANGELOG/slurm-25.05.md

 * interfaces/jobcomp - Add new jobcomp_[g|p]_record_job_start() hook.
 * jobcomp/kafka - Add support for sending job information when jobs start running.
 This can be optionally configured via two new JobCompParams of 'enable_job_start' and 'topic_job_start=<topic>'.
 * MailType arguments set in the command line will override MailType arguments set in the batch script, and multiple --mail-type arguments will not be merged, honoring the documentation which states that multiple kinds of --mail-type can be set by providing a comma-separated list and making this behave like any other command line arguments.
-* slurmctld,slurmrestd: Avoid race condition that could result in more connections accepted than configured via conmgr_max_connections.
+* slurmctld,slurmrestd - Avoid race condition that could result in more connections accepted than configured via conmgr_max_connections.
 * slurmctld - Improve incoming connection throughput by accepting new connections faster.
-* slurmctld: Reduce latency in some responses times for incoming RPCs.
+* slurmctld - Reduce latency in some responses times for incoming RPCs.
 * Add new SchedulerParameter option to force job requeue in the situation that a cloud node failed to be resumed.
 * Improve debug log message in slurm_recv_timeout() when EOF encountered from remote socket.
 * Improve error logged when slurm_recv_timeout() encounters EOF when part of RPC has already been read from socket.